xdave/typescript-fsa-redux-thunk/README.md

 it is one.
 This will provide the proper shape for the `payload` key to access the error.

+## `thunkToAction(thunk: ThunkAction<Result, State, Extra>): Result;`

+Another useful cast function that can help when attempting to extract the return value out of your action when using `bindActionCreators` with typescript.
+If the action has been pre-bound to dispatch, then all we want back is the return value (the action object).
+Coming soon: an example.

 ### `bindThunkAction(actionCreators: AsyncActionCreators | ThunkActionCreators): ActionCreator`

 Creates redux-thunk that wraps the target async actions.